maciejmika/backbase_exercise/README.md

 ## more info about API tests
 - API tests are separated from requests and helper methods as different modules, so they can be re-used in Selenium tests
-- for data objects I decided to use Record entities instead of classic Classes with lots of annotations, which in my opinion creates a nice clean look
+- for data objects I decided to use Record entities instead of classic Classes with lots of annotations, which in my opinion create a nice clean look
 - inside the 'requests' directory I kept the order of classes which reflects the endpoints order.
 It later helps you find something in the thicket of endpoints more easily.
 I saw a lot of API automated tests repositories with test-files names that didn't correspond to the endpoints names nor to the order of them and it was a nightmare ;)
 - tests execution is paralleled by classes, tests inside the class run one by one
 - I wanted to show a cross-section of API tests I use to write - from atomic, integration solutions like "givenRegisteredUserWhenNoBasicAuthThen401" test which verifies one specific behaviour to e2e tests like "articleFlow" test.